 - Your official or unofficial transcript from your registrar's office.
 You must attach an electronic copy of your transcript.

-- Two reference letters from your college professors or other relevant work-related reference.
-Specific instructions on how to submit the reference letters are provided in the job posting.
-The letters should address the applicant's major strengths, areas for improvement, overall evaluation as compared with other lab students, organizational skills, laboratory skills, integrity, attendance, communication skills, flexibility and attitude toward learning new skills.
+- One reference letter from your college professor or other relevant work-related reference.
+Specific instructions on how to submit the reference letter are provided in the job posting.
+The letter should address the applicant's major strengths, areas for improvement, overall evaluation as compared with other lab students, organizational skills, laboratory skills, integrity, attendance, communication skills, flexibility and attitude toward learning new skills.

 For more information, contact:

 - Human Resources — Summer Lab Science Program